 It may not seem too important when you are just starting your company and do not anticipate failing to pay creditors, but being able to protect your interest in an LLC from creditors, and, just as importantly, being able to protect the LLC from other members’ creditors, is an important aspect of planning in the infancy of your company.
 While this is just one example of how deciding between a North Dakota and Minnesota LLC can affect your business in the future, there are sure to be other considerations specific to your business that may be even more impactful to your choice of where to form your LLC.
 So, if you are lucky enough to live in Fargo or Moorhead, and are considering forming an LLC, you should consult with an attorney before simply picking your home state in which to form the LLC.
 An attorney can help you evaluate whether a North Dakota or Minnesota LLC will provide you and your business with the greatest protections and advantages now and in the future.

-If you are starting a new business or considering establishing an LLC, it may be wise to consult with experienced business attorney Steve Welle at O’Keeffe O’Brien Lyson Foss of Fargo, North Dakota.
+If you are starting a new business or considering establishing an LLC, it may be wise to consult with experienced business attorney Steve Welle at O’Keeffe O’Brien Lyson Attorneys of Fargo, North Dakota.
 Steve may be reached by email or by phone at 701-235-8000 or toll free at 877-235-8002.